jafaircl/gatsby-plugin-amp/README.md

 )
 ```

 To assist with situations like images in markdown or other externally created HTML, the plugin will attempt to turn `img` tags to `amp-img` or `amp-anim`.
-While creating posts in your `gatsby-node.js` file, create an additional page in the `/amp/` directory using the AMP template you just made
+While creating posts in your `gatsby-node.js` file, create an additional page in the `/amp/` directory using the AMP template you just made.

 ```javascript
 _.each(posts, (post, index) => {